sebastian89n/code-learning-hub/jakarta-ee/README.md

     using a streaming API or a tree model.
 It provides a convenient way to work with JSON in Java applications.

-12. **JSP (Jakarta Server Pages):** JSP is a technology that allows the creation of dynamic web pages using Java.
+12. **JSP (Jakarta Pages):** JSP is a technology that allows the creation of dynamic web pages using Java.
 It simplifies the generation of HTML content within Java web applications.

-13. **JSF (JavaServer Faces):** JSF is a Java web application framework for building component-based user interfaces.
+13. **JSF (Jakarta Faces):** JSF is a Java web application framework for building component-based user interfaces.
 It simplifies the development integration of web-based user interfaces by providing reusable UI components and a robust event-handling model.